AlexTsumarov/7pass-php-sdk/README.md

 you might want to bounce them to the 7Pass SSO service so that the user's session is created and the user logged in.

 This SDK provides a method called `autologinUri()` which can be used to generate the redirect (bounce) URL.
-The method accepts a `TokenSet` as the its first parameter.
+The method accepts a `TokenSet` as its first parameter.
 You can retrieve the user's tokens when using the registration API by providing the `scope` parameter.
 See the [registration API](http://guide.docs.7pass.ctf.prosiebensat1.com/api/index.html#api-Accounts-ActionSessionRegistration) documentation for more details.